Mentorship

 8. Final Thoughts

-A culture where everyone is a student and a teacher, where curiosity is celebrated, and where growth is communal—that’s a design org where great things happen.
+A culture where everyone is a student and a teacher.
+Where curiosity is celebrated.
+Where growth is something people do together.
+That's where great design happens.

 Continue reading